Identification and Estimation of Dynamic Games with Unknown Information Structure: Introduction

+A growing body of research shows that assuming the information structure is \emph{known}, while misspecifying players' information, can generate substantial bias in both static (\citealp{grieco2014discrete}; \citealp{pakes2015moment}; \citealp*{Syrgkanis2021}; \citealp{Magnolfi2023}; \citealp{koh2023stable}; \citealp{Gualdani2024}) and dynamic settings (\citealp{Fershtman2012}; \citealp{Aguirregabiria2020}; \citealp*{Asker2020}).
+The concern is particularly acute in the empirical literature on dynamic games, where most works adopt a specific assumption that limits the role of players' private information in strategic interactions.
+With the exception of \citet{Pakes1995}, which assumes complete information, we are not aware of empirical approaches that allow for alternative information structures.
+Achieving informationally robust identification by directly recovering the model primitives from equation \eqref{eqn:intro.model} is, however, infeasible: the set of possible information structures is vast and infinite-dimensional, and the task is further complicated by the inherent challenges of estimating dynamic models of strategic interaction.

+In this paper, we develop a tractable empirical framework for analyzing dynamic discrete games while leaving the within-stage information structure \emph{unknown} to the analyst.
+We assume that the researcher knows only the minimal information available to players but remains agnostic about the possibility that the players may have access to additional signals.\footnote{This assumption restricts the set of possible information structure $\mathcal{S}$ in \eqref{eqn:intro.model}.} The framework typically delivers a set of partially identified parameters that are robust to misspecification of the within-stage information structure.
+It can be used to construct confidence sets for model parameters that are robust to informational assumptions, thereby assessing the sensitivity of parameter estimates to the researcher's assumptions about players' information.

-The main contributions of this paper are twofold.
-First, we develop a solution concept dubbed \emph{Markov correlated equilibrium} as a tool for tractably capturing the set of Markov perfect equilibrium predictions (the joint distribution on actions and states) that can arise when the players might observe more signals than assumed by the analyst.
-We show that Markov correlated equilibrium is a dynamic Markovian analog of Bayes correlated equilibrium developed by Bergemann and Morris \citeyearpar{bergemann2013robustpredictions,bergemann2016bayescorrelated}.
-Thus, Markov correlated equilibrium inherits the robustness property of Bayes correlated equilibrium.
+The main innovation of this paper is the development of \emph{Markov correlated equilibrium}, a dynamic (Markovian) analog of Bayes correlated equilibrium \citep{Bergemann2016}.
+We show that Markov correlated equilibrium can capture the set of Markov perfect equilibrium predictions (the joint distribution of actions and states) that can arise when the players might observe more signals than assumed by the analyst.
+We establish the informational robustness property of Markov correlated equilibrium by formulating Markov perfect equilibrium as the Bayes Nash equilibrium of the associated reduced one-shot game via the one-shot deviation principle and invoking Theorem 1 of \citet{Bergemann2016}.

-Second, we propose computationally tractable approaches for estimating the model parameters.
-We address computational challenges that arise due to the multiplicity of equilibria and dynamic environment.
-Under our framework, the parameters are usually set identified, which makes standard estimation strategies for dynamic games (e.g., nested fixed-point or CCP-inversion) inapplicable.
-Furthermore, while computing a Bayes correlated equilibrium is easy as it amounts to solving a linear program, computing a Markov correlated equilibrium is more difficult due to the non-convexities that arise in a dynamic environment.
-To overcome the computational challenges, we characterize the equilibrium conditions using the one-shot deviation principle and formulate the estimation problem as mathematical programs with equilibrium constraints (\citet{su2012constrained} and \citet*{egesdal2015estimating}).
-We illustrate the performance of our approach via numerical examples.